vutran86/DeepCIR/README.md

 The first 48 bytes in each file can be unpacked as meta data "QBBBBIIIIIIIII" where meta[0] is the record timestamp which is an unsinged long integer (8-bytes) at the beginning of each file (micro second unit). meta[5,6,7] is the distance from the tag to anc0, anc1, anc2.
 Please refer to the helper code syncSessions.py for other details such as sequence number, first_path_index (FPI) or reception & transmission timestamp of each packet in a transaction.
 (Or wait for a while -- I will write more when I have time.
 Thanks for your patience).

-If you have any request, please contact Vu Tran at vu.tran.apollo@gmail.com or vu.tran@cs.ox.ac.uk
+If you have any request, please contact Vu Tran at vu.tran.apollo@gmail.com (Please do not send email to vu.tran@cs.ox.ac.uk as I have recently left the university)

 Thank you.